pmcclay/hc05_baudat/README.md

 # hc05-baudat

-hc05-baudat is an OTA config tool for HC-05 or similar Bluetooth SPP modules Set baud & issue AT commands, with a hat tip to Émile Baudot
+An OTA config tool for HC-05 or similar Bluetooth SPP modules

+Use *hc05-baudat* to set serial BAUD & issue AT commands  with a hat tip to Émile Baudot

   * UI over Bluetooth connection
   * immediately indicate serial/UART bit rate/bps
   * autodetect serial bit rate